Appdynamics/websphere-mq-monitoring-extension/README.md

 The WebSphere MQ monitoring extension can monitor multiple queues managers and their resources, namely queues and channels.

-This monitor can report the specified metrics (Configurable) for queue managers:
+The metrics for queue manager, queue and channel can be configured.

-The MQ Monitor currently supports IBM Websphere MQ version 7.x.
-It may work with other Websphere MQ versions but it has not been tested in those environments.
+The MQ Monitor currently supports IBM Websphere MQ version 7.x and 8.x.

 Prerequisites